BlinkyStitt/docker-monero-cpu-miner/README.md

     USE_SLOW_MEMORY=warn
     USE_TLS=true

 Experiment with different share difficulties (or don't set any).
-1800 works well for my 2011 MacBook Air.
-You want a share at least every 60 seconds on most pools.
+1100 works well for my 2011 MacBook Air because it is old and slow.
+Most pools require a share at least every 60 seconds.

 Usage on Mac/Linux: